Year over year, the median existing home in Canyon County is now down 4.3%.

 Like a rear-view mirror, this table helps you compare Boise Metro existing-home median prices and trends with national, regional and most relevant major metros covered by NAR in their quarterly report.
-Please note that NAR blends prices within metro areas and those numbers may not exactly match our local stats.
+Please note that NAR blends prices within metro areas and those numbers may not match our local stats.

 Copyright 2022 National Association of REALTORS®.
 All rights reserved.